boonebgorges/buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.8.7 =
+* Fixed pagination bugs within group and user Doc directories
+* Improved accessibility throughout frontend and backend screens.
+* Added new action hooks to Doc edit meta area.
+* Fixed bug that caused "View All Docs" link to be broken when plugins add filters to Doc directories.
+* Added miscellaneous filters for plugin developers.
+* Improved performance of access protection functions.

 = 1.8.6 =
 * Improved compatibility with BuddyPress 2.2+